 How to unclog a toilet pipe

-Try to clear a toilet pipe using a plumber's rod or auger toilet unblocker (sold at DIY sheds or on Amazon).
+Try to clear a toilet pipe using a plumber's rod or drainage rod, or use the Silverline Store Auger toilet unblocker sold at Amazon.
 The blockage is likely to be in the toilet pipes if nothing is visually blocking in the toilet bowl.

 A wire coat hanger or long piece of stiff wire can also be bent into a wide curved and pushed into the toilet to unblock it if you don't have a drainage rod.
 Move it about gently, ensuring it doesn't get lodged or scratch the ceramic.
 This might be enough to clear the blockage.
 Flush gently to check.